nofxx/assetify/README.md

 You can resource a full directory of files, too.
 Very useful when dealing with pkgs:

-    pkg "complexfw", "link" do
+    pkg 'complexfw', 'link' do
-      js  "complex.min.js"
+      js  'complex.min.js'
-      dir "images/", to: "images/complexfw"
+      dir 'images/', to: 'images/complexfw'
       # Another option, treat`em all as filetype:
-      dir "src/", :as => :js
+      dir 'src/', as: :js
     end

-All files inside images will be copied to "images/complexfw" and all files in 'src' to 'javascripts' (or whatever else jspath is).
+All files inside images will be copied to `images/complexfw` and all files in `src` to `javascripts` (or whatever else jspath is).

 Note: Have in mind that the "link" inside dir/packages *is a regex*